My wife and I took a hiking vacation up the McKenzie River and we found some good stuff.

 From up on the trail before dropping down, you see a very tall waterfall.
 There wasn't a lot of water flowing over it, but it was still nice.

 ...Upper Proxy Falls.
 Yikes.
-Not a lot of water..
-I climbed in close to try and salvage some pictures.
+Not a lot of water...
+However, I climbed in close to try and salvage some pictures.
+I know a guy who used to hike this area decades ago and he said there used to be a trail that literally criss-crossed through this waterfall.
+Incredible.

 Sport setting to see if I can get some water droplets to freeze.
 When we pulled in to park at the Proxy Loop Trailhead, there was one other car.
-When we left, there were 5 cars.
+When we left, there were 5 cars and we saw one person.
 When we drove past after visiting Linton Falls, there were 15-20.
-(On the entire trip the much larger Linton Area, we saw one guy at the falls and a couple wandering around the dry portion of the lake on the way back.)
+(On the entire trip to the much larger Linton Area, we saw one guy at the falls and a couple wandering around the dry portion of the lake on the way back.)

 We trekked back to the car to head up the road to one of the trails to Linton Lake.